 Before outlining the reasons why recycling batteries is so important, let’s go over the process of Battery Collection Days.
 Some details to note:

 - Gather up your spent batteries.
 This is a great opportunity to declutter.
 Place your AA, AAA, C, D, 9V, 96, and button cell batteries in a plastic, resealable bag.
 Ensure that 9V, 96, and button cell batteries are covered with masking tape on the exposed terminals (the top part of the 9V and 96, the exposed metal back of the button cell battery).
-If you don’t have a resealable ziploc-style bag, stop by Quinte Waste Solutions at 270 West St. in Trenton to pick up a bag while quantities last.
+If you don’t have a resealable sandwich size bag, stop by Quinte Waste Solutions at 270 West St. in Trenton to pick up a bag while quantities last.

-- Insert the cut-out tag from the back of the 2017 Hazardous & Electronic Waste schedule and place it in the ziploc-style bag to help identify the recycled batteries for the program.
+- Insert the cut-out tag from the back of the 2017 Hazardous & Electronic Waste schedule and place it in the bag to help identify the recycled batteries for the program.
 If you’ve misplaced your printed schedule, you can pick up another at 270 West St. in Trenton.
 Or, label the bag with a piece of masking tape and write “Battery Bag Collection.”

 - Place your bag of batteries on top of your sorted fiber products.
 Ensuring that the bags are placed in a clear resealable bag will allow the drivers to see what is in the bag.
 Find out when your recycling will be picked up here.

 - Lastly, and most importantly, feel good about recycling!

 Why should you recycle your batteries?
 Here are 3 benefits.